thomasabishop/eolas/zk/DynamoDB_data_structure.md

   are attributes.
 In a table that has a partition key and a sort key, it's possible for multiple items to have the same partition key value.
 However, those items must have different sort key values.
 You could then query by either key or both.
-For instance using the `personId` along with `LastName`
+For instance using the `PersonId` along with `LastName`

 ### Secondary index